5 Keys to Learning Your Own Value

 Everywhere you turn you’re told to compare yourself to other people.
 Your bodies.
 Age.
 Size.
 Intelligence.
 Financial standing.
 Career.
 Parenting.
 The problem is that when you compare, you’ll always find someone better off than you are and worse off than you.
 Comparison sets you up for an emotional rollercoaster ride.
 What people like and value can change every single day, which means your value can change if you base it on this approval system.

 Self-worth is the only worth you can control.
 What you value (or don’t value) about yourself determines how you act towards yourself.
 There’s no comparison involved.
 If you don’t know where to start when it comes to valuing yourself, make a list of 5 things you appreciate about yourself.
 Are you kind?
-Are you a person of faith?
-Are you generous?
+A person of faith?
+Generous?
 Do you always see the positive?
 These are all great things to value about yourself.

 Are you stuck in a job you don’t love?
 Are you underpaid?
 Do you have relationships that drag you down?
 You are too valuable to stay in these places.
 Start looking for a new job.
 Ask for the raise.
 Distance yourself from those people.
 And start taking steps towards change.
 You deserve to be happy!